 - 3.1 The applicant is seeking permission for the erection of a single storey rear extension.
-The extension would project a further 3m from the existing 3m two storey rear extension and 1m from the existing 5m single storey element.
-The extension would extend across the full width of the dwelling and would have a lean to roof form. - 3.2 The extension would increase the floor area of the existing kitchen (from 3m by 4.4m to 6m by 4.4m).
-The bedroom would retain the existing footprint; a lobby area would be created (measuring 1.6m by 2.7m) and the bathroom would alter from the existing 1.15m by 2.9m to 2.6m by 1.3m. - 3.3 The plans also show ramped access being formed into the rear of the property. - 3.4 The walls of the extension are proposed to be constructed using red brick with tiles for the roof covering.
+The extension would project a further 3m from the existing 3m two storey rear extension and 1m over 1.7m of the existing 5m single storey element.
+The extension would have a lean to roof form. - 3.2 The extension would increase the floor area of the existing kitchen (from 3m by 4.4m to 6m by 4.4m).
+The bedroom would retain the existing footprint; a lobby area would be formed as the orientation of bathroom would alter from the existing 1.15m by 2.9m across the width of the property to 3m by 1.4m along the depth of the extension. - 3.3 The plans also show ramped access being formed into the rear of the property. - 3.4 The walls of the extension are proposed to be constructed using red brick with tiles for the roof covering.